 I spent my Saturday afternoon meeting up with 2 college friends who also happened to be borough market foodies at a few restaurants (Brindisa, Wrights brothers and Feng sushi) in a lovely food market situated in London bridge.
 With its root in Roman times, Borough Market can lay claim to being Britain’s oldest market dating back to the 13th Century.
 The market itself is split into a few areas , selling spices, fresh fish and meats, fresh fruits, burgers, loaves, cakes, oils, teas, the list goes on.
 There are also loads of stalls giving away numerous free samples.
-All this food on display meant only one thing , the day was shaping up to be a foodie afternoon in Borough market.
+All this food on display meant only one thing , the day was shaping up to be a foodie afternoon in Borough market. ( Updated Feb 2019)

 After an hour or so, we moved on to the next restaurant, The wright brothers seafood restaurant and bar .
-Nice wine, very friendly customer service and delicious Oysters makes this place a worthy visit if you love slurping down oysters.
+Nice wine, very friendly customer service and delicious oysters makes this place a worthy visit if you love slurping down oysters.
 They also hold an oyster Masterclass for oyster enthusiasts so make sure to sign up as you get to taste a variety of oysters from France and the British Isles.

-After having our fill of oysters we passed by 2 shops worth mentioning if you love Cakes and English white wines.
+After having our fill of oysters we passed by Konditor and Cook for some cakes.

 Sells the best cakes, tarts and puddings in the borough market area